MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/inventory-how-setup-units-of-measure.md

 2. Open the relevant item card for which you want to specify a default sales or purchase unit of measure code.
 3. For sales, on the **Invoicing** FastTab, in the **Sales Unit of Measure** field, open the **Item Units of MMeasurement** page.
 4. For purchasing, on the **Replenishment** FastTab, in the **Purch.
 Unit of Measure** field, open the **Item Units of Measurement** page.
-5. Select the code you want to set up as the default unit of measure for sales or purchasing respectively, and then choose the **OK** button.
+5. Select the code you want to set up as the default unit of measurement for sales or purchasing respectively, and then choose the **OK** button.

-## <a name="see-related-training-at-microsoft-learn"></a>See related training at [Microsoft Learn](/learn/modules/trade-master-data-dynamics-365-business-central/)
+## <a name="see-related-microsoft-training"></a>See related [Microsoft training](/training/modules/trade-master-data-dynamics-365-business-central/)

 ## <a name="see-also"></a>See also